miguelcobain/ember-cli-element-closest-polyfill/README.md

 ### Usage in an addon

 This should also work as a nested addon of another addon, just include it as a `dependency`.
-So if you addon makes use of `closest()`, you can use this to make sure the API is available.
+So if your addon makes use of `closest()`, you can use this to make sure the API is available.
 Given the above mentioned targets feature, it will have no negative impact on the consuming app should the polyfill not be needed.